 Bruno the dachshund is man enough not to whine.
 But he seems to be offended by my unexpected concern for the neighbour’s dog.
 Leaning against my right knee, locking his nails on my jeans, he demands an explanation.
 We were never on talking terms.
 He left his teeth mark on my feet when he was hardly a year old.
 I suspected that the “son of a bitch” was bought with a plan to make me come home early.

 I instinctively patted his head and instinctively feared that he would instinctively bite me again.
 I never believed that the domestication of dogs was successful enough.
 Its wild instincts were forever at work.
 Like Jack London’s Buck, any civilized dog was pulled between the security of kennel and the liberty of jungle.
 But the dog went on all fours expecting me to caress his silky black back.

 I always blamed my brother Shawn for bringing home a dog.
 But I too had a pet.
-Duka mesmerized me from his cage at the pet shop on the way to the church.
-I brought him home a Sunday morning.
+Duka mesmerized me from his stinking cage at the pet shop.
+I brought him home a Sunday morning, when I was coming back from the church.
 The little white dog was easily mistaken for a Pomeranian.
 But he was Australian pedigree, I was told.
-Whenever I told someone that, people asked me if he planned to go to the UK for a degree.
+Someone asked me if the dog planned to go to the UK for a degree.